IdleLands/IdleLands3/docs/API.md

 plugin:gm:togglemod | targetName | Mod only.
 Toggle moderator status for the target. plugin:pet:attr | newAttr | Change your pets attribute. plugin:pet:buy | petType, petName | Buy a new pet.
-plugin:pet:unequip | itemId | Unequip an item from your pets gear. plugin:pet:feed | gold | Feed your pet gold.
-plugin:pet:feedmax |  | Feed your pet maximum gold.
+plugin:pet:pass | itemId, petId | Pass an item from your pets inventory to another pet. plugin:pet:unequip | itemId | Unequip an item from your pets gear. plugin:pet:feed | gold | Feed your pet gold. plugin:pet:feedmax |  | Feed your pet maximum gold.